baconcheese113/cell-proto/WORKSPACE_SUMMARY.md

 ## Current Milestone Status

-The project has achieved **revolutionary architectural consolidation** while completing **Milestone 7** with a sophisticated protein production pipeline:
+The project has achieved **revolutionary architectural consolidation** while completing **Milestone 8** with a sophisticated vesicle-based secretory pipeline:

 ### ✅ **REVOLUTIONARY ACHIEVEMENT: SystemObject Consolidation**
 - **Eliminated Manual Coordination**: No more "call update on 12 things" dance